top of page

 I’m Nicole Brennan, a Senior Product Designer and Board-Certified Cognitive Specialist with two decades of experience designing systems that serve real people—and actually work.

-I’ve built products used by millions, from federal platforms like USA.gov, Vote.gov, and Search.gov to private-sector tools in energy, education, and finance.
-My work spans a full redesign of the government’s digital front door (USA.gov), voter registration workflows, personalized energy reports at ICF, mobile banking apps, and online learning platforms.
+Before Harvard, I built products used by millions—from federal platforms like USA.gov, Vote.gov, and Search.gov to private-sector tools in energy, education, and finance.
+That work spans a full redesign of the government’s digital front door, voter registration workflows, personalized energy reports, mobile banking apps, and online learning platforms.
 I specialize in untangling complexity and turning it into intuitive, inclusive, and scalable solutions.

-Outside of work, I explore the same ideas through photography—clarity, connection, and how people make sense of the world.
+Outside of work, I explore the same ideas through gardening, community clubs, fine arts and photography—clarity, connection, and how people make sense of the world.

 Let’s build something usable, honest, and worth someone’s time.